meiyihTan/WID3008_Image_Processing/README.md

 We were able to achieve 58 percents accuracy with **custom metric** on test dataset.
 The ability to show impressive results for such limited training time proves that pipeline is able to solve face recognition with medical masks task.

 ![Results](https://cdn-images-1.medium.com/max/1200/1*f7aMUHEvVB9WGIIyf8NtXQ.png)

+## Acknowledgments
+This repository contains the source code  borrows from the [**article**](https://broutonlab.com/blog/how-facial-recognition-works-with-face-masks) on Face recognition with medical masks by [Alexey Kovalenko](https://github.com/AlexeySrus) and [Artem Poltavskiy](https://github.com/poltavski)